vmx17/NetProjection/README.md

 # A sample project of a C++/WinRT XAML object to make C#/.Net projection

 A sample project to make UserControl (based on SwapChainPanel in C++/WinRT) and projection project for .Net.
 This repository was made to "Ask Question" in [Microsoft Q&A](https://learn.microsoft.com/en-us/answers/questions/992490/how-to-make-projection-usercontrol-xaml-resource-i.html) but I also want help from other persons.
-The code does not work, currently.
-How can I make it work, is the Question.

-The repository includes;

-- One Windows Runtime Component and Projecting project, _CppWinRTComponentProjectionSample_.
-- Two stub projects to use it.
-One is the original _ConsoleAppSample_, the others new _StubWinUI3Desktop_.
-Previously another solution _ConsoleAppSample_ existed but was removed.
-This is to simplify the point of error.
+The code shows SwapChainPanel on local NuGet package in C++/WinRT on C# WinUI3 xaml code.
+Now I'm investigating how to interop with DirectX.
+I don't know wether it can be achieved through NuGet system.
+For debug, it seems harder.

 The most of the code comes from _"original code"_ on Reference "SimpleMath" by Microsoft.